LappleApple/techevangelism101/README.md

 - Sending technologists to conferences: If one of your people is speaking out of town, you'll have to cover that.
 How many times per year can you send someone to a conference?
 What's your budget cap?
 - Parties: Everybody loves a good party.

-Regardless of your spend, frugality is always a good idea.
+Regardless of your total available spend, frugality is always a good idea.
 Make sure your efforts align to your purpose.
 And always ask "why we're doing this" before doing something.
 A one-page answer to "why," for some review and second-opinioning, never hurts.

 #####Clarity on where this role fits within the organization – who does the evangelist report to?
 You might prefer your tech evangelist to be part of HR, but reporting into tech has lots of advantages for the evangelist.
 Being part of the tech team and having that affiliation, sitting with tech and overhearing conversations, etc., will help them feel aligned with the team they're serving.

 #####Clarity on the career trajectory

-How is success in role/effectiveness measured?
+Because the tech evangelist role is kind of new and not always clearly understood, it's important for you and your evangelist to have some sort of track in place.
+Otherwise, after a few years they might feel like there's "nowhere to go but somewhere else."
+Don't allow that to happen!
+The key here is working with your evangelist to create a coherent career trajectory that they're excited about, and helping them to move up when the time comes.
+- Are they passionate about working with your dev teams, like a coach?
+Possibly some role in professional development/training makes sense.
+- Do they love agile?
+Being an agile project manager is a sensible next step.
+- Do they love the sourcing and hiring part of their job?
+Then maybe they want to become some kind of tech super-recruiter who does both formal hiring as well as the branding stuff.
+- Do they love the thrill of a big media hit?
+Tech PR could be a good choice.
+- Do they love branding?
+Maybe you want to include them in your company's marketing efforts, leveraging their tech expertise to ensure that the company brand and the tech brand don't diverge.
-How do your gauge differences between “evangelist” and “senior evangelist,” “director of evangelism,” et al?
+- Do they want to stay a tech evangelist?
+Collaborate with them to understand differences between “evangelist” and “senior evangelist,” “director of evangelism,” et al.

+How is success in the role/effectiveness measured?

+For this, you might create some KPIs that measure things like:
+- event attendance
+- number of applications received as a result of evangelism activities
+- number of views to your tech blog
+- new followers on social media channels
+- new mentions in the press

+None of these are slam-dunk KPIs you should adopt.
+Each is flawed.
+Measuring evangelism effectiveness can be pretty difficult.

 ####If your goal is hiring tech talent
 - What are your short- and long-term hiring goals?